Qyfashae/CloudCrypt-One/README.md

  - Vulnerability Scanner & Web-Application Scanner.
  - VPS, VPN, DNS-Drip(Protection), MPS, P-Config, S-Config.
  - Cyber Security/Protection against 99% of Vulnerabilities/Malicous Activity
+ - With the help of Artificial Intelligence this can also program/code own scripts that will fix the Vulnerability/Malicous - Activity.

 CloudCrypt-One is an amazing project that could potentially revolutionize the cyber security community and help protect countless people from malicious activity.

 Will be open-source so every single request, tips, put-in is much appreciated!
 Secure the internet together.

 For EDUCATIONAL purposes only!